kai-luni/cgm-ml/src/models/CNNDepthMap/CNNDepthMap-height/q3-depthmapmultiartifactlatefusion-plaincnn-height/report.md

 ### Architecture

-We divide the neural network into a **base network** and a **network head**.
+For the neural network architecture, we divide the neural network into a **base network** and a **network head**.

+The Figures show the convolutional layers of the base network and the fully-connected layers of the network head.
 The base network is shared by all the `N` artifacts.
-Each artifact goes through the base network.
+Each artifact uses the same base network.
-This can also be viewed as a feature extraction, s.t. for each artifact features are extracted.
+This can also be viewed as a feature extraction, i.e., features are extracted for each artifact.
 To combine the features of multiple artifacts, we concatenate all features.

 The network head is composed of dense layers that should combine and weigh the features.